-As at 31 December 2022 the carrying value of Inventories amounted to \in 85.302.433 representing approximately 80% of Company's total assets and the carrying value of land for the construction of the golf course and commercial activities amounted to \in 6.130.866 representing approximately 6% of the Company's total assets.
+As at 31 December 2023 the carrying value of Inventories amounted to €95.706.634 representing approximately 65% of Company's total assets and the carrying value of land for the construction of the golf course and commercial activities amounted to €15.887.797 representing approximately 11% of the Company's total assets.
 Inventories are stated at the lower of cost and net realisable value in accordance with the provisions of IAS 2 whilst land for the construction of the golf course and commercial activities is classified as Property, Plant and Equipment and is stated at cost less impairment in accordance with the provisions of IAS 16.

-For the purposes of assessing the net realisable value / recoverable amount the Board of Directors utilised the valuation prepared by management using the discounted cash flow approach.
-Our audit procedures focused on assessing any need to write down the above assets to their net realisable value / recoverable amount at 31 December 2022 due to the size of these assets and the level of judgement required in making these assessments.
+For the purpose of assessing the net realisable value / recoverable amount the Board of Directors utilised the valuation prepared by management using the discounted cash flow approach.
+Our audit procedures focused on assessing any need to write down the above assets to their net realisable value / recoverable amount at 31 December 2023 due to the size of these assets and the level of judgement required in making these assessments in an area we spent time and effort.
+We obtained an understanding of the process followed by management to determine whether there is a need to write down Property, Plant and Equipment and Inventories to recoverable amount/net realisable value.
+We also assessed the design and implementation of the relevant internal controls.